 - Eat "Real" food.
 Not pre-packaged mixes, not "imitation pasteurized processed cheese food" ...
 Seriously, if you have to intentionally label it as food because otherwise I wouldn't recognize it as such, well...thanks, but no...the sad thing is that they have been exceedingly clear that this is imitation food, not real food, yet we don't seem to comprehend what that means, and continue to put it in our shopping carts...

 - Eliminate white sugar and white flours.
 These simple carbohydrates require a greater release of insulin in order for your body to deal with them, and this stresses your adrenals by making it even harder for them to stabilize your blood sugar levels.
-Choose whole-grain options, and sweeten with raw honey, molasses, or dates.
-Palm Sugar is a great alternative sweetener that has a carmelly flavor similar to brown sugar, but half the glycemic index of common table sugar (GI 35 vs. GI 64) PLUS lots of B vitamins and minerals such as magnesium and iron.
-Complex carbohydrates will help you feel fuller faster, "stay with you" longer, digest slower, and provide fiber as well as moderating blood sugar.
+Choose whole-grain options, and sweeten with Xylitol, palm sugar, or raw honey.
+Complex carbohydrates will help you feel fuller faster, stay with you longer, digest slower, and provide fiber as well as moderating blood sugar.

 - Avoid "diet" food.
 While white sugar is bad, artificial sweeteners are REALLY BAD.
 Diet sodas, artificial sweeteners, non-fat products that should actually have some fat in them--these products wreak havoc on everyone's metabolism, not only those of us who have adrenal fatigue.
 Diet foods containing artificial sweeteners and artificial fats should never be considered components of a healthy diet.
 They can actually cause you to gain weight!
-Again, consider trying some Palm Sugar, which, even though having a similar number of calories, has a significantly lower glycemic index, and great flavor, unlike artifical sweeteners.
+Again, consider trying some Xylitol, which, has HALF the calories of white sugar, a significantly lower glycemic index, and great flavor with no weird aftertaste, unlike artifical sweeteners.

 - Eliminate caffeine entirely.
 I know this is easier said than done, and the withdrawl symptoms from stopping cold turkey can be pretty uncomfortable in addition to being hard on your adrenals, so if you are a big coffee drinker, wean off gradually.
 Try cutting your consumption in half, then in half again.